evaizalith/flowerpath/README.md

 Flowerpath Companion Planner - a garden planning system.
 Note: Run main.py to start the game

-Draft Note: Game must be run twice in order to populate the database properly.
-This will be removed in the final version
+Draft Note: If the database does not load in on the first load, please run the program again to load the database

 # Credits